 - Shopping / markets

 The cottage accepts babies (up to 2 years, bring your own cot) and older children (aged 14+), but not normally those aged 3-13.
 This is because the adjoining studio is separate from the rest of the cottage, with its own entrance, so younger children might feel too disconnected from their parents.
 If you have children aged 3-13, you can still request to stay.

 If coming with a baby, note that you'll have to bring your own cot.

-Crown Cottage is in the Cotswolds village of Church Enstone in Oxfordshire, about halfway from Woodstock to Chipping Norton.
+The cottage is in the village of Church Enstone in Oxfordshire, about halfway from Woodstock to Chipping Norton.